roryp/blog/README.md

 ### Prerequisites

+Before diving in, ensure you have:

 - **Java 21:**
-  Required to take full advantage of virtual threads and the latest Java features.
+  Leverage the latest Java features, including virtual threads.
 - **Maven:**
-  For dependency management and building the project.
+  Manage dependencies and build the project seamlessly.
 - **Ollama:**
-  Install [Ollama](https://ollama.com/) and set up the phi4 model using the following commands:
+  Install [Ollama](https://ollama.com/) and set up the phi4 model:
   ```bash
   ollama pull phi4
   ollama run phi4
   ```
-  Ensure that the LLM server is accessible at `http://localhost:11434`.
+  Make sure the LLM server is accessible at `http://localhost:11434`.

 ### Installation Steps